 Tons = The capacity of the chiller (in tons) at site design conditions accepted by the program.

-kW/tonb = Design Rated Efficiency of the baseline chiller.
+kW/tonbase = Design Rated Efficiency of the baseline chiller.
 See Table 3-24 for values.

-kW/tonq = Design Rated Efficiency of the proposed chiller from the manufacturer data and equipment ratings in accordance with ARI Standard 550/590 latest edition.
+kW/tonee = Design Rated Efficiency of the energy efficient chiller from the manufacturer data and equipment ratings in accordance with ARI Standards.

-IPLVb = Integrated Part Load Value of the baseline chiller.
+IPLVbase = Integrated Part Load Value of the baseline chiller.
 See Table 3-24 for values

-IPLVq = Integrated Part Load Value of the proposed chiller from the manufacturer data and equipment ratings.
+IPLVee = Integrated Part Load Value of the energy efficient chiller from the manufacturer data and equipment ratings in accordance with ARI Standards.

-LF = Load Factor – Ratio of the average operating load to the design rated load.

 PLCF = Peak Load Coincidence Factor – Represents the percentage of the total load which is on during electric system’s Peak Window.

 EFLH = Equivalent Full Load Hours – The kWh during the entire operating season divided by the kW at design conditions.

-Table 33-245-205-21: Electric Chillers
+Table 3-24: Electric Chiller Variables